hm-lang/core/proposals/functions.md

 doSomething "Hello" Value(3.4) 3

-doSomething(Int=3, String="Hello", Value=3.4)

-doSomething
-        String = "Hello"
+doSomething(Int(3), String("Hello"), Value(3.4))

+doSomething(
+    String("Hello")
     3
     Value(3.4)
+)
 ```

-Would need to have an "Argument stack" (or blob) in the grammar.
+May need to have an "Argument stack" (or blob) in the grammar.

+If we want to avoid using parentheses when calling functions,
-The only problem is ambiguity.
+the only problem is ambiguity.
 Suppose one argument is `Array`:

 ```
 doSomething(Int Array, Int);

+# in the following:
 # are we setting Int to 3 and Int Array to [1, 2, 3]?
-# or are we passing in a 3-Integer-per-element Array?
+# or are we passing in a 3-Integer-per-element Array, e.g. Int[3] Array?
 doSomething Int(3) Array([1,2,3])
+# we are unambiguous since a 3-Integer-per-element Array is Int[3] Array, not Int(3) Array
 ```

-In this case, `Int(3) Array([1, 2, 3])` looks like it could be a definition for
-an array of elements whose type is an integer fixed-size array of length 3.

-We could disambiguate by requiring function calls to use `()`, indexing to use `[]`,
-so that an array with 3-integer values for each element would be defined as
-`Int[3] Array` instead of `Int(3) Array`.
-Then `doSomething Int(3) Array([1,2,3])`
-always results in passing in an integer of value 3 and an array with elements 1, 2, 3.
-This would break one of the more fundamental equivalences (between parentheses) that
-hm-lang was originally trying to keep, but it might be worth it.